klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.Contract.md

 `PromiEvent`: A promise combined event emitter.
-Will be resolved when the transaction receipt is available, or if this `send()` is called from a `someContract.deploy()`, then the promise will resolve with the new contract instance.
+Will be resolved when the transaction receipt is available, or if this `send()` is called from a `someContract.deploy()`, then the promise will be resolved with the new contract instance.
 Additionally, the following events are available:

 | Name | Type | Description |